jlalisan/Anopheles/README.md

 Another goal for this project is that the mosquito data will be run through the pipeline and analysed, this will be done in order to see if any viruses are present within the mosquito and which viruses they may be

 The final product that will reside within this repository is the pipeline that can analyse the anopheles mosquito data and gives a representation in the form of a dag file in order to show the user what happened.
-This product is not specific to the Anopheles mosquito, but for this project the Anopheles mosquito was chosen as a case study
+This product is not specific to the Anopheles mosquito, but for this project the Anopheles mosquito was chosen as a case study.
+The final product is split into two different parts, one full script that does the pre-processing, processing and the post-processing and the separate pre- and post-processing in case the user wants the Geneious software representation.

 ## Installation
 For the complete repository please use the following piece of code inside the terminal: